nadyyy/Shake-It-App/README.md

 ### **How It Works**
 - Ensure all images are in the `App Overview` folder in your repository.
 - Push this `README.md` file and the folder to GitHub.
-- The images will display directly in the README, and clicking on them will open the full-size images.
+- The images will display directly in the README at a smaller size, and clicking on them will open the full-size images.